Craftingkilla1/minecraft-plugins/README.md

 ## 📚 Documentation

-- Check each plugin's dedicated documentation for detailed information
+- Check each plugin's dedicated README.md for detailed information
 - For version history and changes, see the [Releases](../../releases) page